paulktngmail/react-admin/IMPLEMENTATION_SUMMARY.md

    - Implement multi-factor authentication
    - Add role-based access control
    - Enhance transaction signing security
+   - Further improve Sybil attack detection and prevention

 2. **Performance Optimizations**
    - Implement caching for frequently accessed data
    - Optimize database queries
    - Add pagination for large data sets
+   - Improve real-time data updates

 3. **Additional Features**
-   - Token analytics dashboard
+   - Token analytics dashboard with advanced metrics
-   - Transaction monitoring tools
+   - Transaction monitoring tools with filtering capabilities
-   - Automated reporting
+   - Automated reporting with scheduled delivery
+   - Mobile-responsive design for on-the-go management

 ## Conclusion

-The DPNET-10 Admin Dashboard provides a comprehensive set of tools for managing the DPNET-10 token on the Solana blockchain.
-The implementation includes frontend components, backend integration with Solana and AWS services, and testing scripts to ensure functionality.
+The DPNET-10 Admin Dashboard provides a comprehensive set of tools for managing the DPNET-10 token presale on the Solana blockchain.
+The implementation includes specialized presale overview and management features, enhanced whitelist management with search and bulk operations, backend integration with Solana and AWS services, and testing scripts to ensure functionality.
+The dashboard is designed to be user-friendly while providing powerful tools for presale administration.